brunojk/laravel-rethinkdb/README.md

 RethinkDB adapter for Laravel (with Eloquent support)

+**This is a copy of [laravel-rethinkdb](https://github.com//duxet/laravel-rethinkdb) with a little modifications and new features lik belongsToMany relationships!**

 God bless [@jenssegers](https://github.com/jenssegers) for his great [laravel-mongodb](https://github.com/jenssegers/laravel-mongodb) project.
 I have used his tests and some other code, since it's awesome codebase for supporting other NoSQL databases.
 I hope he won't be angry on me for that ;)

 This project is aiming at Laravel 5 which is soon to be released, so it might not work with L4.